-Full-Stack Observability is the power of knowing what is happening in your digital system and why, at any time, whatever solution you’re using.
+True observability is the power of knowing what's happening across your digital system and why, at any time, whatever solution you’re using.
 It’s getting the whole picture of everything that enables your applications and devices to deliver value to your customers, from the container running a microservice in the cloud to a mobile website's shopping cart button.

 New Relic helps you cut through the layers of complexity surrounding your systems by bringing together and connecting data from any instrumented source and environment, without having to jump between tools.
 You can interrogate your data for patterns, discover them using our data platform, or get proactive results from our machine learning tools.